Switcheo/carbon-rpc-nodes/README.md

 ## How to Add Node Details
 1. Open the folder `configs`.
 2. Depending on the network, choose `<network>.json`.
 For example, pick `testnet.json` if you wish to add a node in ***testnet***.
-3. Add the node details by adding another element in the nodes array according to the structure above.
+3. Add the node details by adding another element to the **bottom** of the nodes array according to the structure above.
 For example:

 ```
 "nodes": [